 The New Zealand Brain Tumour Trust recognises the need for patient and research support in New Zealand.
 To this end, the Trust supports research into brain tumours and is encouraging the newest therapies to come to New Zealand through clinical trials.

 The Nick Gonzales Foundation for Brain Tumor Research was established in 2007 in honor of Nick, a loving husband, father, son, brother, friend and so much more.
 The Foundation concentrates on raising public awareness of the early warning signs of brain tumours and it also focuses on supporting brain tumour research.

 OKBTF is dedicated to meeting the needs of Oklahoma families, caregivers and patients affected by primary brain or central nervous system tumors.

-Oligocyte Bretagne Ouest is a charity organisation that raises funds for research into brain tumours.
+Oligocyte Bretagne Ouest is a charity organisation that seeks to raise awareness of brain tumours by organising information campaigns towards health professionals as well as the general public, bring moral and/or financial support to brain tumour patients and their relatives, and to help funding innovative research programmes.
 There are two branches of the charity – one in Guérande (near Nantes) and the second one in Quimper (Brittany)

 Oscar’s Angels is a non-profit charity that cares and support families with children with brain and spinal tumours and severe neurological problems, in particular during their hospitalisation.
 We are present in the neurosurgery, neurology, oncology and ICU units.
 Oscar's Angels created the first Parent Advocate Program in France (Children’s Hospital of Toulouse) and, with the help of healthcare staff, a new kind of volunteer who is perfectly integrated in the medical teams and shares with them all information necessary to care for the family in the best possible way.